Strawberry Prosecco Cake

 How to use a Kugelhopf cake tin

 The Le Creuset Kugelhoph cake tin is easy to prepare for using.
 When you first buy it make sure you give if a wash.
-Use warm soapy water and a soft washing up brush or cloth.
+Use warm soapy water and a soft washing-up brush or cloth.
 Don’t use any scourers or anything abrasive otherwise the coating could be damaged.

 When you are ready to make a cake gently melt some butter in short bursts in the microwave.
 For best results use the same butter that you are using in the cake.
 This helps keep the flavour the same in case the butter leaves a flavour on the outside of the finished cake.
 Using a pastry brush paint the inside of the tin with the butter.
 Leave it too cool and harden.